celestiaorg/nmt/docs/spec/nmt.md

    1) Traverse up the branch connecting that leaf to the root and locate one of the parents/grandparents of that leaf whose namespace range does not overlap with the queried namespace.
    The `SubtreeHash` is the hash of that node.
 1) `start` and `end` range: These represent the indices of the `SubtreeHash` within its respective level.
-Nodes at each level are indexed from left to right starting at index 0.
+Nodes at each level are indexed from left to right starting at index `0`.
 1) `nodes`: This set comprises the index-based  Merkle inclusion proof of the `SubtreeHash` to the tree root `T`.

-Illustrating the short namespace absence proof for namespace ID `nID = 02` in an 8-leaf tree:
+Below, we illustrate the short namespace absence proof for namespace ID `nID = 02` in an 8-leaf tree:
 The namespace ID `03` is the smallest namespace larger than `02`.
 By traversing the branch from the leaf with namespace ID `03` to the root, we find a node with hash `03 04 52c7c03` whose namespace range doesn't overlap with `02`.
 This node is the highest such node along the branch.